You are listening to the Sean Hannity Radio Show Podcast.

 We're seeing exactly the same thing happen today.

-What happened in um Baton Rouge is exactly what they were doing back there, uh in in the 60s, 70s, and early 80s, and you see an increase in all of these groups the Black Panthers, the Black Lives Matter, the you know, there's these other um,
+What happened in Baton Rouge is exactly what they were doing back there in the 60s, 70s, and early 80s.

-you know, anti uh white, anti-American groups that are growing in numbers, and it's all as a result of our political leaders that are basically telling people that there's a racial divide between the the police in the community and that the police are out there to target minorities when it's not true.
+And it's all as a result of our political leaders that are basically telling people that there's a racial divide between the police and the community and that the police are out there to target minorities when it's not true.

-Think of what you did in New York with Rudy Giuliani, and when you guys went out there and you went into the most dangerous areas based on crime statistics, and you saved lives by reducing the number of murders to from starting at twenty five hundred and then reducing it down to less than three hundred.
+Think of what you did in New York with Rudy Giuliani and when you guys went out there and you went into the most dangerous areas based on crime statistics and you saved lives by reducing the number of murders to from starting at 2,500 and then reducing it down to less than 300.

 That's what's ignored by everybody.

-They the minority communities were the biggest benefactors for the from the crime reduction.
+The minority communities were the biggest benefactors from the crime reduction.

 All right, listen, I want to thank you both.